davidalber/geneagrapher/README.md

 If you want to build a math genealogy more easily, you may want to look at the [Geneagrapher notebook](https://observablehq.com/@davidalber/geneagrapher).
-That Observable notebook can create geneagraphs in your browser.
+That Observable notebook creates geneagraphs in your browser.

 If you want to consume records from the Math Genealogy Project in your own software, you may be interested in